defenseunicorns/leapfrogai/website/content/en/docs/dev-with-lfai-guide/_index.md

 ---
-title: Guide to Development with LeapfrogAI
+title: Development Guide
 type: docs
-weight: 1
+weight: 2
 ---

 This documentation serves as a basic guide for getting started doing development leveraging the LeapfrogAI API and the OpenAI SDK.